TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 64/Psalms 64.9.md

 ---

-And all men shall fear; And they shall declare the work of God, And shall wisely consider of his doing.
+All mankind shall be afraid.
+They shall declare the work of God, and shall wisely ponder what he has done.